benjessop12/palantir/readme.md

 This will also set up the postgres tables the run script requires for storing stock and assertion data.

+To set up email notifications:

+`EMAIL=youremail PASSWORD=password bundle exec rake palantir:setup_email`

+You should enable two factor authentication via google and generate an app password to utilise this feature.

 #### Analytics

 ##### Moving Average